contextvibes/firebase-studio-go/README.md

   </picture>
 </a>

-This repository provides a collection of Go application templates designed to accelerate development using [Google's Firebase Studio](https://idx.dev/).
-Each template offers a well-structured starting point for different types of Go projects, complete with Nix environments for reproducible setups in Firebase Studio.
+This repository provides a collection of Go application templates designed to accelerate development using [Google's Firebase Studio](https://studio.firebase.google.com/).
+It also serves as a showcase for the AI-led development methodology used to build it.

 ## Vision